The Meeting House Stage Will Celebrate its 50th Show in April, With Singer-Songwriter John Schindler!

 Thinking about performing?
 Everybody is welcomed and encouraged to share their talents, but like all things in life, there are Rules.
-Most months we will schedule a feature performer for a longer, 40-minute slot.
+Each month we will have a feature performer who will get a longer, 30-minute slot.
 Check out our Calendar to see who will be featured at our coffeehouse in the coming months.

 Dates: Usually held on the second Friday of each month.
 Consult the Calendar page to make sure that the open mike is being held during any particular month.
 Occasionally we may need to move the date for a given month, depending on availability of the venue.
 For example, in October we’ll always be on the third Friday, and in July we are typically outdoors at the Rindge Historical Society on the afternoon of the first or second Saturday.
 There is no Meeting House Stage during the month of December.

 6 Payson Hill Road